-As President Trump’s term draws to a close, oil and gas companies are rushing to commence and advance construction of pipelines across North America, fearing a crackdown on their operations by the incoming Biden administration.
-This surge in pipeline construction has accelerated a wave of country-wide protests by climate and indigenous activists who are signalling to oil companies, lawmakers and politicians on all levels of government and the Biden administration that they will not back down in the fight to preserve vital natural resources from destruction by extractive industries.
+As President Trump’s term comes to a close, oil and gas companies are scrambling to fast-track pipeline construction across North America, bracing for potential crackdowns under the incoming Biden administration.
+This rush has sparked a growing wave of protests across the country, led by climate and Indigenous activists who are making it clear to oil companies, lawmakers and the Biden administration that they won’t back down in their fight to defend vital natural resources from exploitation.

-One of the main pipeline construction projects drawing the ire of environmentalists are Lines 3 and 5 of Enbridge – North America’s largest pipeline developer.
-The Line 5 project was scheduled to begin construction in Michigan last month but had been halted by executive order of Democratic Gov. Gretchen Whitmer, who cited an “unreasonable risk” to the Great Lakes and ongoing negligence on Enbridge’s part as the basis for shutting down the project.
+Two of the most contentious pipeline projects fueling environmental backlash are Enbridge’s Line 3 and Line 5 – initiatives by North America’s largest pipeline developer.
+The Line 5 project, set to begin construction in Michigan last month, was halted by an executive order from Democratic Governor Gretchen Whitmer, who pointed to an “unreasonable risk” to the Great Lakes and accused Enbridge of ongoing negligence as justification for shutting it down.

 “Enbridge has routinely refused to take action to protect our Great Lakes and the millions of Americans who depend on them for clean drinking water and good jobs,” Whitmer said in a statement, adding that Enbridge's repeated violation of its terms of operation and neglect of structural problems could result in a devastating, large-scale oil spill.